Omkar-1128/GitHub-Demo/README.md

 # GitHub-Demo
-It is just demo file, Used for learning GitHub
+It is just demo Repo, Used for learning GitHub.